What is SaaS Management? A Detailed Guide

 Tracking renewals using spreadsheets is a complex task.
 Automate renewals using platforms like CloudEagle.

-CloudEagle will extract renewal metadata from the SaaS contracts and create a renewal calendar.
 Based on the calendar, the platform will initiate renewal workflows 90 days in advance and keep escalating to various stakeholders until the contract is renewed on time.

-6. Usage Tracking and License Management
+6. Usage tracking and license management

-Track how your users use the applications.
+You must track how your users use the applications.
 Integrating with SSO and HRIS systems enables SMPs to provide accurate app usage data.

 You can leverage the usage data to scrutinize your licenses.
 SMPs like CloudEagle will highlight underused and unused SaaS licenses, which can be right-sized through efficient vendor negotiations.

-7. Administrative Control
+7. Administrative control

 Administrative control is pivotal in managing SaaS applications and their subscriptions.
 SaaS management systems help business owners have complete control over every crucial aspect of the SaaS tool.